Neuro-divergence

 - Having difficulty planning meals, problems budgeting, spending

-- Having difficulty listening for long periods, remembering conversations, directions
+- Forgetting what others have said, asked, or needed & can interact or finish others' sentences.
+Having difficulty listening for long periods, remembering conversations, directions

 - Poor memory (as if we frequently have a delete button in our head) maybe missing appointments or forgetting our obligations